darinz/DL/12_CV/01_fundamental_concepts.md

 - **Sampling**: Converting continuous spatial coordinates to discrete grid
 - **Quantization**: Converting continuous intensity values to discrete levels

+> **Explanation:**
+> Sampling is like taking a photo - you convert the continuous world into a grid of pixels.
+Quantization is like choosing how many shades of gray to use - you convert continuous brightness values into discrete numbers.

 **Nyquist-Shannon Sampling Theorem:**
 ```math
 f_s > 2f_{max}
 ```
+> **Math Breakdown:**
+> - $f_s$: Sampling frequency (how many samples per unit distance).
+> - $f_{max}$: Highest frequency component in the signal.
+> - You need to sample at least twice as fast as the highest frequency to avoid losing information.

 Where:
 - $f_s$ is the sampling frequency